 For your business to reach its true potential, you need to know if what you are doing can be improved.
 Feedback, even if it’s negative, is essential to bettering your organization.
 You need to know what works—and what doesn’t—in order to best serve customers, employees, vendors and students.
+We’ve got survey incentive ideas to help you gain this valuable feedback.

 Feedback is imperative because it: